-Pediatric emergency medicine faculty and fellows provide emergency services at Children's Medical Center Dallas for more than 110,000 patients each year, with an additional 27,000 patients treated annually at the Children’s Medical Center Legacy campus.
+Pediatric emergency medicine faculty and fellows provide emergency services at Children's Health℠ Children's Medical Center Dallas for more than 70,000 patients each year, with an additional 47,000 patients treated annually at the Children’s Medical Center Plano campus.
 This is the only Level 1 pediatric trauma center in North Texas, and one of the busiest pediatric emergency medicine clinical services in the country.
 As the pediatric trauma center for Dallas County, we provide emergency care for a variety of complex problems in children with special health care needs.
-Seventy thousand of the patients seen annually in the emergency department are high acuity level, and the average admission rate is 25 percent.
+The majority of the patients seen annually in the emergency department are high acuity ESI levels 1, 2, and 3.

-Two of our pediatric emergency medicine faculty, Sing-Yi Feng, M.D., Assistant Professor, and Collin Goto, M.D., Associate Professor, are also certified toxicologists.
-They manage a special Lead Poisoning Clinic at Children’s and provide toxicology consultation service to Children’s and Parkland.
+Assistant Professor, Sing-Yi Feng, M.D., is also a certified toxicologist.
+She manages a special Lead Poisoning Clinic at Children’s and provides toxicology consultation service to Children’s and Parkland.

 Learn more about the excellence of our pediatric emergency patient care.